What Is Gross National Product (GNP)?

 Therefore, we can conclude that the 2019 US GNP per capita was $66,322.66.

-Unlike GDP—which focuses on the output created within the borders of a country—GNP measures the output generated by its citizens, regardless of their location.
-Since residents now have more opportunities to earn money from both domestic and foreign sources, GNP is a more accurate indicator of average productivity.
+Unlike GDP (which focuses on the output created within the borders of a country), GNP measures the output generated by its citizens, regardless of their location.
+Since residents currently have greater opportunities to earn money from both domestic and foreign sources, GNP is a more accurate indicator of average productivity.

 However, the two measures are often used together.
-A large gap between GDP and GNP indicates significant involvement in international trade and finance or that a large proportion of citizens live and work abroad, whereas a small gap indicates that most output is generated within the country’s borders.
+A large gap between GDP and GNP indicates significant involvement in international trade and finance – or that a large proportion of citizens live and work abroad.
+A small gap likely indicates that most output is generated within the country’s borders.